 The global impact of the COVID-19 pandemic and the response thereto has had a material adverse effect on the Company's earnings and continues to develop rapidly.
-While COVID-19 vaccines have begun to be distributed in some countries, the Company's future results may continue to be adversely impacted by COVID-19 and the response thereto, with the extent influenced by the speed of vaccination, measures by public and private institutions, and timing and adoption of effective treatments, among other factors.
-The Company continues to actively assess the impacts of COVID-19 and the response thereto on its business and update and refine its COVID-19 projection and financial impact models to manage its insurance risk through the pandemic.
+While COVID-19 vaccines have been widely distributed in some countries, the Company's future results may continue to be adversely impacted by COVID-19, with the extent influenced by the speed of vaccination, measures by public and private institutions, and timing and adoption of effective treatments, among other factors.
+The Company continues to actively assess the impacts of COVID-19 on its business and update and refine its COVID-19 projection and financial impact models to manage its insurance risk through the pandemic.